-The Don Pedro Project was also developed and is operated in coordination with the ACOE.
-Joint efforts to provide additional flood control on the Tuolumne River date back to the 1930s, all resulting in an agreement between the ACOE and Districts in 1944 where the ACOE would abandon its efforts to build a flood control dam at Jacksonville if the Districts would build New Don Pedro and design it to provide the same amount of flood control space, 340,000 AF, as the ACOE planned for its Jacksonville reservoir.
+The Don Pedro Project was also developed in coordination with the ACOE.
+Joint efforts to provide additional flood control on the Tuolumne River date back to the 1930s, all resulting in an agreement between the ACOE and Districts in 1944 where the ACOE would abandon its efforts to build a separate flood control dam at Jacksonville if the Districts would build the new Don Pedro Dam and design it to provide the same amount of flood control space, 340,000 AF, as the ACOE planned for its Jacksonville reservoir.
 The agreement reached with ACOE led to its incorporation into the Flood Control Act of 1944 passed by Congress.
 By agreement, ACOE contributed financially to the construction of the Don Pedro Project in exchange for 340,000 AF of seasonal flood control storage in Don Pedro.

-Flood flow management coordination is implemented in accordance with the 1972 ACOE Flood Control Manual (see Exhibit B of this application for more information).
+Flood flow management and coordination is implemented in accordance with the 1972 ACOE Flood Control Manual (see Exhibit B for more information).
 The management of flood flows at Don Pedro also assists ACOE with its overall mission of flood control on the entire San Joaquin River.
+The Flood Control Manual is provided in Appendix H-3 of this Exhibit.